YukiUchima/ApplicationSecurity/glossary.md

 ### 10 Server-side request forgery (SSRF)

     SSRF occurs when application fetches resources without validating URL, then attacked takes advantage by entering destination of their choosing

+### SSDF (Secure Software Development Framework)

+    set of fundamental, sound and secure development practices

+### NIST Risk Management Framework (RMF)

+    Provides process to integrate security, privacy, and cyber supply chain risk management activities into SDLC

+### Complexity and Attack Surface

+    Increasing cybersecurity threat landscape and national imperatives leads to rise in complexity of hardware, software and systems, particularly in critical infrastructure, and therefore increases vulnerability to attack.

+### Supply Chain Risk

+    Adversaries exploit supply chains to compromise systems, emphasizing the need for robust supply chain risk management, or SCRM.

+### Defense Science Board Report

+    This highlights the urgent need for improved cyber deterrence and proactive risk management.

+### EO 13800

+    In the United States, Executive Order 13,800 mandates federal agencies to ensure robust risk management